 Medical Student Education

 The Department of Pathology & Immunology has played critical roles in undergraduate medical education for many years.
 Our faculty organized and taught the first year Immunology Course in our legacy curriculum.
 It also organized and taught the year-long Pathology Course, which anchored much of the second year legacy curriculum.
 Our commitment and success in these areas was demonstrated by numerous teaching awards over the span of a few decades.

-Power of Path Program for Underrepresented Minorities in Medicine
+Power of Path Program

 P&I Education by the Numbers